 The Operator publishes a detailed report on an annual basis regarding the operation of the NNGS, compiled in accordance with the provisions of Article [68][2](g) of the Law, containing data on the cost/revenue, frequency and quantity of the Balancing Actions undertaken.

 Article 44Β

-Auctions of Short-term Standardized Products
+Purchase and Sale of Short-term Standardized Products by the Operator

-Auctions for the purchase and sale of Short-term Standardized Products by the Operator shall be carried out on the Balancing Platform of the Operator.
+The purchase and sale of Short-term Standardized Products by the Operator shall be carried out on the Trading Platform.